 3. Lincoln to Scottsbluff, Nebraska

 The next day, we drove clear across the state of Nebraska to Scottsbluff, road-tripping Nebraska’s entire width.
 Now, Scottsbluff was just a stopping point for the night.
 And, we stopped at sights along the way on either side of it.
-I’ll be honest, there was not a whole lot in between Lincoln and western Nebraska, but western Nebraska itself is a true gem!
+I’ll be honest, there was not a whole lot in between Lincoln and western Nebraska, but there are a lot of things to do in western Nebraska!
 (Seriously.)

 If you’re in Nebraska in the spring, the Sandhill Crane migration on the Platte River in the north central part of the state is supposed to be quite extraordinary.
 The migration is literally considered one of the world’s greatest migrations and 80% of the world’s Sandhill Cranes make an appearance.
 Just sayin’.